 Get involved - become a Right to Information Day partner!

-Being a partner is free, easy and is a fantastic opportunity to highlight an organisation’s commitment to information rights and support for a more open, transparent and accountable government culture.
+Being a partner is free, easy and is a fantastic opportunity to highlight your organisation’s commitment to information rights and support for a more open, transparent and accountable government culture.
 Email us at firstname.lastname@example.org for more information, or to join the 2019 Partner Program.